filariow/primaza-mvp/docs/src/kaas/tenant-setup.md

 # Primaza Multi Cluster Environment Setup

-When a customer is successfully on-boarded, a pipeline is run for creating and setting up their tenant.
+When `CUSTOMER_NAME` is successfully on-boarded, a pipeline is run for creating and setting up their tenant.

 The Automation makes use of [primazactl](https://github.com/primaza/primazactl) for creating the new Tenant.
 `primazactl` is a command line tool, developed for making the Tenant management as easy as possible.